joshheath/bank_tech_test/README.md

 3. As a bank customer
   So I can keep track of my money
   I can see my bank account activity with dates

+Tests

+Account_spec tests aim to test basic functionality and to keep a track of the account balance